-Our long term debt includes annual leave of \$34 thousand.
+Our long term debt includes annual leave of \$50 thousand.
 We present more detail about our long term liabilities in Note 6 to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS Our elected and appointed officials and citizens consider many factors when setting the District's budget and tax rates.
-One of the most important factors affecting the budget is our claims and sales tax collections.
-Approximately, 96% of total revenues is claims and sales tax.
-We have budgeted \$75,000 thousand in increase to the claims and sales tax revenue for the year ending December 31, 2010.
-Due to their unpredictable nature we realized our anticipations are high.
+One of the most important factors affecting the budget is our unpredictable nature of claims and sales tax collections.
+Approximately, 97% of total revenues are claims and sales tax.
+We have a budget deficit planned for year 2012 due to the need to replace an older ambulance.
+This Capital Outlay expense and others are planned and reoccurring in nature from year to year.